 Checkers Tips and Tricks to Keep in Mind

 - Don’t be overly focused on gaining Kings.
 If your only goal is getting “Kinged,” you may find yourself losing too many pieces to capture along the way.
 Maintaining the back row as being intact and keeping a pyramid formation in the center is just as important to focus on as gaining Kings.

 - Practice by playing online.
 The more you play, the more comfortable you'll feel with your Checkers strategy!
 You can prepare yourself for anything a human opponent may have in store for you by working on strategies in online Checker games versus the computer program.

 - Keep teams of checkers together.
 If you keep checkers in tandem with each other, you can have your checkers move forward with a teammate game piece or two who can prevent the first forward-moving piece from being jumped.

 - Have control in the center of the board.
 This tip goes along with the pyramid strategy.
 Controlling the center of the board allows those middle game pieces to move to whatever side needs support and assistance.

 - Force your opponent to move their back row.
 When you prevent all other moves, your opponent will be forced to move their back row.
 This forces your opponent to let go of a strategy and opens up space for you to gain Kings.

-Keep up your checker practice to work on making these tips and strategies second nature in your game.
+Keep up your Checkers practice to work on making these tips and strategies second nature in your game.
 The more you play, the more you will be able to anticipate your opponent’s moves.
-You’ll have fun with this classic game while also advancing your problem solving abilities, as well as the chance to beat your family and friends!
+You’ll have fun improving your Checkers strategy while also advancing your problem-solving abilities, as well as the chance to beat your family and friends!